Agoric/documentation/main/getting-started/intro-zoe.md

 ## What is Zoe?

 Zoe is Agoric's smart contract framework.
-You should use Zoe to:
+Use Zoe to:

 * **Run your code on-chain**
 * **Mint new digital assets**